OutSystems/docs-product/src/develop/data/modeling/index-create.md

 # Create an Entity Index

 You can define a database index in your data model to enforce uniqueness of table attributes across multiple rows or to make searches quicker using those attributes as filters.
 In OutSystems, you can model a database index in the entity element.
+Note that adding several indexes to Entities can impact negatively the performance of the database operations, namely write operations.

 <div class="info" markdown="1">